CHRISHA1122/milestone-project-1/README.md

 * The current map location was choosen for example and only because the company name matched.

 ![Google Maps](assets/readme.images/google-map.png)

+### Main Page

+* After About and Contact pages were created, added them by copy and pasting into the Home page so as to have one long scrolling main page for better user experiance.

 ## Technologies